Ivan2san/CultureCrunch_Pitch_for_Agecare/replit.md

 **Server**: Express.js with TypeScript on Node.js, designed with a RESTful API structure.
 **Build**: Client built with Vite, server bundled with esbuild, using ESM throughout.
-**Storage**: PostgreSQL database using Drizzle ORM with Neon serverless driver for lead capture.
-The schema includes `leads` and a placeholder `users` table.
+**Storage**: PostgreSQL database using Drizzle ORM with Neon serverless driver.
+The schema includes `feedback` (active - captures form submissions with role, name, email, phone, message), `leads` (reserved for future lead capture), and `users` (placeholder for future authentication).
 **Authentication**: No active authentication is implemented, but infrastructure is prepared for session-based authentication with `connect-pg-simple`.

 ### System Design Choices

 The architecture pivoted from complex metadata-based systems to a lightweight pulse-survey model, emphasizing "Privacy by Minimalism" rather than workplace surveillance.
 The system comprises a 3-layer model: Client Experience (3-question weekly pulse), Intelligence (rules-based system with data-driven insights and human-reviewed briefs), and Data (privacy-minimal storage of aggregated, team-level pulse responses).
 The application is highly customized for the Australian aged care sector, incorporating relevant statistics and ROI calculations.

+### Technical Conventions

+**Data Attribute Pattern for Expandable Content**: When creating expandable/collapsible components (accordions, timeline cards) that need to be captured in markdown exports, use data attributes to store the content independently of UI state.
+Pattern: `data-week-title` and `data-week-description` attributes on timeline Card elements enable `generateMarkdown.ts` to access collapsed content without DOM manipulation.
+This convention should be followed for future expandable components requiring export functionality.

 ## External Dependencies